IS A LINE REALLY COMPOSED

 (We may say there are an infinite number of points on a line, which is a brief way of saying that there is no limit to the number of points we could indicate.)

 Points exist potentially.
-They are like pitches on a guitar string.
+Calculus has no need for anything more.
+Points are like pitches on a guitar string.
 A pitch does not exist until it is sounded: a guitar string is not composed of pitches.
 And the x-axis is not composed of positions.

 One could of course completely redefine the meaning of the word composed and the word point.